How Do I Stop Wood Rot & Dry Rot From Damaging My Home’s Exterior?

 You may need dry rot repair for your home, but it’s even better if you can minimize such occurrences in the first place.
 Here are a few easy tips to prevent wood rot and dry rot.

-- Water causes wood rot, so you need to know the spots where there’s water damage.
+- Water causes wood rot, so you need to know the spots of water damage.
 Check the bases of your door frames and windowsills.
 Don’t forget to check your garage doors too.
 Your fascia boards and soffits should also be inspected, as they can sustain damage if your gutters aren’t working properly.
 You also may have a leaky roof if you have water stains on the ceilings or walls.

-- If you have noticeable damage to your siding, fix it right away as the siding keeps the moisture away.
+- If you have noticeable damage to your siding, fix it right away, as the siding keeps the moisture away.